 In 1983, Magnolia Manor expanded its ministry from Americus to Macon, Georgia with the addition of 120 one- and two-bedroom apartments for the low-income elderly.
 In 1996, expansion began in Macon with sixteen villas.
 Later twenty-four Supportive Housing apartments and a Resident Life Center were added and in the Summer of 2009, another expansion resulted in twenty-four one- and two- bedroom personal care apartments.

 Magnolia Manor's ministry grew over the years with locations in Richmond Hill, Moultrie, St. Marys, Buena Vista, St. Simons Island, and most recently Columbus, Georgia.
-Over the last five decades thousands of South Georgians have called Magnolia Manor; Every day the organization's eight campuses meet the needs of almost 1,300 individuals in the areas of independent living, personal care, assisted living, catered care, skilled nursing care, Alzheimer's and specialized memory care; Magnolia Manor's family includes 1,100 employees dedicated to this United Methodist Ministry for Older Adults.
+Over the last five decades thousands of South Georgians have called Magnolia Manor; Every day the organization's eight campuses meet the needs of almost 1,300 individuals in the areas of independent living, personal care, assisted living, catered care, skilled nursing care, Alzheimer's and specialized memory care; Magnolia Manor's family includes 1,100 employees dedicated to this Faith-based Ministry for Older Adults.

 Magnolia Manor's mission is to provide an environment for older adults who need or desire a quality lifestyle that provides for their social, spiritual, mental and physical needs in a secure, safe setting within a loving Christian atmosphere.